-GL 101 Earth Processes (3 credits)
+GL 111 Earth Processes (3 credits)

 Introduction to Geology.
 The universe, the solar system and the earth.
 Structure of the Earth.
 Earth's atmosphere, biosphere, hydrosphere and lithosphere, their origin and evolution.
-Processes shaping the earth; the agents (rivers, oceans, glaciers and wind), their actions (weathering, soil formation, erosion, transportation, mass movements and deposition) and the landforms.
-Study of Earth's internal processes: earthquakes, volcanism, plutonism, deformation, orogenesis and metamorphism, and their cause in the light of Plate Tectonics.
-Timescale of geological processes.
+Processes shaping the earth: Exogenous processes (weathering, actions of rivers, oceans, glaciers and wind, soil formation, erosion, transportation, mass movement, deposition and landforms etc.).
+Study of the Earth's internal processes: Endogenous processes (plate tectonics, orogenesis, volcanism, plutonism, earthquakes, deformation, diagenesis and metamorphism).
 Geological Time Scale.
-Laws of Uniformitarianism and Superposition.
+Laws of Uniformitarianism and superposition of strata.
 Criteria to determine top and bottom of layered sequences.
 Unconformities.
-Unravelling the past: relative and absolute dating, Geological history of Sri Lanka.
+Relative and absolute dating.
+Geological History of Sri Lanka.